 Portland Review: “What We Want From Our Superfoods”

-More pieces appear in Santa Monica Review, Rock & Sling, & Lilac City Fairy Tales (Towers & Dungeons Anthology), and other places.
+More pieces appear in Denver Quarterly, Santa Monica Review, Rock & Sling, & Lilac City Fairy Tales (Towers & Dungeons Anthology), and elsewhere.

 SELECTED POETRY

-“From the Dictionary of Reclaimed Nouns–Thrashing: (gerund), What Tulips Do” in Cortland Review
+“From the Dictionary of Reclaimed Nouns–Thrashing: (gerund), What Tulips Do,” two poems, Cortland Review

 “From the Dictionary of Reclaimed Nouns—Doula: (n), A Professional, Trained in Elegy” & “Barn (n): a thing in a jar” in Menacing Hedge